ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

 The function $\text{Quantize}(f, P_t)$ represents the quantization on $f$ to $f_P$ with quantization policy $P_t$, where the floating-point weights and activations are mapped to integers.
-We finetune $f_P$ for one epoch using $n_1$ inputs in dataset $X$ with Gaussian noise of size $\sigma$ to help it recover performance (line \ref{alg:arq:quantize}). {Line~\ref{alg:arq:smooth} smooth $f_P$ into a quantized smoothed classifier $g_P$ with $n$ (which is $ \ll n_0 $) samples.
-Function IncrementalRobustCertify certifies the robustness of $g_P$ incrementally by reusing the information from the initial certification of $g$ (Section~\ref{sec:impl}--IRS) to obtain the ACR of $g_P$ as $ACR_P$. } The RL agent's reward for all actions, $Reward_t$, is set as $ACR_P - \ACRorig$, using the average certified radius of $g_P$ and $g$ to guide the learning of agent (line \ref{alg:arq:reward}, \ref{alg:arq:set}).
-After $N$ iterations, we obtain the optimal quantization policy $P_{\text{optimal}}$, with maximum average certified radius of the quantized smoothed classifier.
+We finetune $f_P$ for one epoch using a subset of inputs in dataset $X$ with Gaussian noise of size $\sigma$ to help it recover performance (line \ref{alg:arq:quantize}). {Line~\ref{alg:arq:smooth} smooths $f_P$ into a quantized smoothed classifier $g_P$ with $n$ (which is $ \ll n_0 $) samples.
+Function IncrementalRobustCertify certifies the robustness of $g_P$ incrementally by reusing the information from the initial certification of $g$ to obtain the ACR of $g_P$ as $ACR_P$. } The RL agent's reward for all actions, $Reward_t$, is set as $ACR_P - \ACRorig$, using the average certified radius of $g_P$ and $g$ to guide the learning of the agent (line \ref{alg:arq:reward}, \ref{alg:arq:set}).
+After $N$ episodes, we obtain the optimal quantization policy $P_{\text{optimal}}$, with maximum average certified radius of the quantized \mbox{smoothed classifier.}